kai4man/Anbernic-H700-RG-xx-StockOS-Modification/Port_Master/README.md

 - RGCUBEXX-H

 ## Installation
-1. Place the application files in the `/roms/ports/PortMaster` directory
+1. Ensure your device is running supported firmware
-2. Ensure you have internet connectivity
+2. Place the application files in the appropriate directory (typically `/mnt/mmc/Roms/APPS/`)
-3. Run the application
+3. The application will automatically detect your hardware model

 ## Usage
 When launched, the application will: